cordmaur/WaterDetect/README.md

 All the details and tests has been described in the article <b>Automatic Water Detection from Multidimensional Hierarchical Clustering for Sentinel-2 Images and a Comparison with Level 2A Processors</b>, under revision by the journal Remote Sensing of Environment.

 ## How to cite
-<b> (Accepted by Remote Sensing of Environment, pending publication):</b><br>
-Cordeiro, M.C.R, Martinez, J.-M., Pena Luque, S., 2020.
-Automatic Water Detection from Multidimensional Hierarchical Clustering for Sentinel-2 Images and a Comparison with Level 2A Processors.
-Remote Sensing of Environment XX, XX.
+Cordeiro, M. C. R.; Martinez, J.-M.; Peña-Luque, S. Automatic Water Detection from Multidimensional Hierarchical Clustering for Sentinel-2 Images and a Comparison with Level 2A Processors.
+Remote Sensing of Environment 2021, 253, 112209. https://doi.org/10.1016/j.rse.2020.112209.

 ## Tutorial
 The following topics have the first steps to install and run the library.
 For a more comprehensive tutorial with code samples and results please refer to this tutorial https://cordmaur.medium.com/water-detection-in-high-resolution-satellite-images-using-the-waterdetect-python-package-7c5a031e3d16.